Key Takeaway

 - Try on an old piece of clothing to give your brain concrete evidence of change

-- Write down three things your body can do now that it could not do before
+- Write down three things your body can do now that it couldn't do before

-- Tell one trusted person how you are feeling; speaking it out loud reduces its power
+- Tell one trusted person how you're feeling. speaking it out loud reduces its power

-- Schedule a consultation with our team to discuss the psychological aspects of your journey. book a consultation
+- Schedule a consultation with our team to discuss the psychological aspects of your progress. book a consultation

 When to Seek Professional Help

 Body image adjustment is normal.
-Body dysmorphia that disrupts your life is not something you should manage alone.
+Body dysmorphia that disrupts your life isn't something you should manage alone.
 Seek professional help if you spend excessive time worrying about your appearance, avoid social situations, engage in restrictive eating patterns, or feel depressed despite achieving your weight loss goals.

 Cognitive behavioral therapy (CBT) remains the gold standard treatment, and many therapists now offer telehealth sessions that fit easily into busy schedules.